woof-software/compound-multiplier/documentation/CompoundV3CollateralSwap.md

 ### Important Notes

 1. **Plugin Dependencies**: Flash loan and swap plugins MUST be deployed before the main contract
-2. **Plugin Filtering**: Currently only AAVE and Balancer plugins are enabled in production
-3. **Network Configuration**: Ensure proper network configuration in `hardhat.config.ts`
+2. **Network Configuration**: Ensure proper network configuration in `hardhat.config.ts`
-4. **Gas Optimization**: Deploy with optimizer enabled for production
-5. **Verification**: Contracts are automatically verified on Etherscan if API key is configured
+3. **Verification**: Contracts are automatically verified on Etherscan if API key is configured

-### Network-Specific Considerations

-#### Ethereum Mainnet

-- AAVE V3 Pool: `0x87870Bca3F3fD6335C3F4ce8392D69350B4fA4E2`
-- Balancer Vault: `0xBA12222222228d8Ba445958a75a0704d566BF2C8`
-- LiFi Diamond: `0x1231DEB6f5749EF6cE6943a275A1D3E7486F4EaE`

-#### Testing Networks

-For testnets, ensure the flash loan provider addresses are updated to the correct testnet deployments.

 ### Verification